StanJBrown/playground/docs/api/gp/tree/tree.md

 ### equals(node)
-A boolean function that checks to see if `TreeNode` instance is equals to node.
+A boolean function that checks to see if `Node` instance is equals to node.

     Args:

-        node (TreeNode):
+        node (Node):
             node to check against

     Returns: